NI

 Indio Viejo

-A thick stew made with shredded beef, corn masa, and vegetables.
+Thick stew made with shredded beef, corn masa, tomatoes, and vegetables.
 The name translates to 'old Indian,' reflecting its indigenous origins.
+Pre-Columbian recipe adapted with Spanish ingredients.

 Regional Specialties & Local Favorites